 How do my soaps arrive?Every size bar (full, half, and travel) of goat milk soap comes in a cotton drawstring bag.
 Uncured logs of goat milk soap are also available.
 These logs arrive without any packaging, labeling, or cotton bags.

 How do I know which scent is which?Each bag has the scent stamped on the front.
-Under where it says "Handmade Goat Milk Soaps" (in red), there we will be a black stamp with the name of the soap.
+Under where it says "Handmade Goat Milk Soap" (in red), there will be a black stamp with the name of the soap.
 Because these are all stamped by hand, sometimes they are crooked or double-stamped (especially if the younger children have been stamping).

 Do you recycle the bags?Yes, we do recycle the bags.